Caring for others

 HA can accredit a person as a humanist care provider if the following criteria are met, as assessed by HA:

-• proof of training/qualification and/or at least two years experience in providing general wellbeing care.
+proof of training/qualification in providing wellbeing care.

-• active member of the HA community for at least 12 months and recognised by the HA wellbeing committee as having good standing within the community to be able to offer support around emotional, existential care and moral guidance.
+active member of the HA community for at least 12 months and recognised by the HA wellbeing committee as having good standing within the community to be able to offer support around emotional, existential care and moral guidance.

 Recognition by HA as humanist in wellbeing care will expire after 5 years, at which time the person’s circumstances are to be reviewed and certificate reissued at that time, where applicable.